freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-css-colors-by-building-a-set-of-colored-markers/step-022.md

 # --description--

 A function is a piece of code that can take an input and perform a specific action.
-The CSS `rgb` function accepts a values, or <dfn>arguments</dfn>, for red, green, and blue, and produces a color:
+The CSS `rgb` function accepts values, or <dfn>arguments</dfn>, for red, green, and blue, and produces a color:

 ```css
 rgb(red, green, blue);